 maintain and, upon request, provide to VDEQ and/or the County, records of Company’s compliance with such financial assurance requirements.

-Throughout the Term, Company shall maintain a performance bond in an amount that is sufficient, as determined by the County, to enforce Company’s obligations under this Agreement (the “Performance Bond”).
-Company shall promptly cooperate and assist with any request by the County to withdraw funds from the Performance Bond in order to satisfy Company’s obligations hereunder.
-In the event that any federal or state agency or authority shall require Company to maintain a similar Performance Bond for the Landfill during the Term, Company may submit the Performance Bond for satisfaction of such requirements and the County shall agree to reasonable modifications of the Performance Bond, provided its rights are not materially reduced thereby.

 Landfill Closure.
 Company shall conduct the closure of the Landfill (the “Closure”) in compliance with all applicable Governmental Requirements.
 Company shall provide its closure plan (as may be reasonably amended to comply with applicable Governmental Requirements or take into consideration any changes permitted hereunder) to the County no less than one (1) year prior to the anticipated closure of the Landfill.